Montanakids.com | Official Montana Website

 Helping out!

-In addition to the day-to-day care of wild animals, the center's objectives are to:
+In addition to the day-to-day care of wild animals, the center's goals are to:

-• Stress the importance of wildlife management and habitat protection to the long-term well being of Montana's wild animals.
+• Stress the importance of wildlife management and habitat protection for the long-term well-being of Montana's wild animals, from songbirds and raptors to bears and deer.

-• Emphasize that young animals should not be disturbed or removed from their natural environments.
+• Emphasize that young animals should not be disturbed or removed from their natural environments—if you care, leave them there, and call a wildlife professional if you truly think an animal is injured.

-• Provide experience for volunteers of all ages who are interested in assisting with wild animal care and releases.
+• Provide experience for volunteers and students who are interested in helping with wild animal care, learning about conservation careers, and assisting with releases and education programs, under trained staff supervision.

 Foundation For Animals